APCSOswegoEast/IntroProject0/README.md

 Congratulations on your first Processing Sketch!\
 ![Image 5](/Images/IntroProject0-5.PNG)

+TAKING IT FURTHER
+● Check out some examples of Processing [HERE](www.processing.org/exhibition/)\
+● What other geometry could we draw using Processing?
+(Hint: Reference!)\
+● Draw a second line going from the upper right corner to the lower left corner.\
+● Change the size of your window!\

 STEP 8: Share your work!
-If you would like to share your work (which you do), you can sign up at [openprocessing.org](https://openprocessing.org).
-Open Processing allows you to share your code and view the drawing online, and allows others to fork or borrow your code to manipulate and change it on their own while still keeping your sketch intact for others to check out.

-TAKING IT FURTHER
-● Check out some examples of Processing [HERE](www.processing.org/exhibition/) ● What other geometry could we draw using Processing?
-(Hint: Reference!)
-● Draw a second line going from the upper right corner to the lower left corner.
-● Change the size of your window!

 Submit the link to your program on Google Classroom!
 See the intro assignment for steps on how to create the program website.